harjothkhara/cursor/projects/augment-codes/README.md

 - [Next.js](https://nextjs.org/) - The React framework used
 - [Tailwind CSS](https://tailwindcss.com/) - For styling
 - [TypeScript](https://www.typescriptlang.org/) - For type-safe code

+## Feature Requests

+Here are some features that are being considered for future updates:

+- Add a demonstration animation video of the product. e.g user using augment code editor to generate unit tests for a given code snippet
+- Add a scrolling logo banner component for all current partners

+### How to Request a Feature

+We welcome feature requests from the community!
+If you have an idea for a new feature or improvement:

+1. Go to the [Issues](https://github.com/yourusername/augment-codes/issues) tab of this repository.
+2. Click on "New Issue".
+3. Choose "Feature request" if available, or use a blank issue.
+4. Provide a clear title and detailed description of the feature you'd like to see.
+5. Submit the issue.

+Your request will be reviewed and considered for future development.
+Thank you for helping make Augment Code better!

 ## License